xswang-ai/xswang-ai.github.io/_pages/about.md

 CV
 =======

-Personal Interests and Volunteering
+Personal Interests
 =======
-Mentor for Personalized English Language Enhancement PELE, Term2  2020 with the UNSW linguistic A. Prof. Mira Kim
+Mentor for Personalized English Language Enhancemfient PELE, Term2  2020 with the UNSW linguistic A. Prof. Mira Kim

-Dialects and Psychology}
+Dialects and Psychology